Electric Cars: How cost effective are they?

 How can I pay for an electric car?
 What grants and supports are available?

-For Northern Ireland, the UK government is offering grants of up to £3,500 towards their purchase.
-Fully electric cars are also exempt from vehicle tax.
+For Northern Ireland, the UK government is offering grants of up to £3,000 towards their purchase.
+Fully electric cars are also exempt from motor tax.
+There is also a grant available for installing a charger at home for Northern Irish consumers,

-Find out more information on green car loans or apply for green car loan with your local credit union today!
+Find out more information on green car loans chat with your local credit union today or check out our handy car loan calculator.